Ben Gold: Merger with the Meat Cutters and retirement

 Gold was re-elected as IFLWU president in May 1954 despite his conviction for perjury.
 But the problems created by the Taft-Hartley Act, expulsion from the CIO, and prosecutions of the IFLWU's top leadership led Gold to seek merger with another union to strengthen the union's finances and collective bargaining power.
 A month after his re-election, Gold announced that he was discussing merger with the Amalgamated Meat Cutters and Butcher Workmen of North America, a labor union affiliated with the AFL that represented retail butchers and packinghouse workers.
 AFL leaders, however, expressed strong reservation against bringing the "Red-led" union into the federation.

 Although the merger talks had moved forward aggressively, Ben Gold retired as IFLWU president on October 3, 1954, in order to remove AFL objections to the merger.

 Gold's resignation at age 56 proved crucial in winning AFL approval for the merger.
 A new effort to merge the IFLWU and Meat Cutters began the day after his retirement.
 Eventually, the merger was consummated in 1955 after the AFL announced it would bar the IFLWU from joining the federation directly but not from merging with an AFL affiliate.
 The fur workers' division underwent additional purges of communist leaders and members after the merger.

 Ben Gold spent the rest of his life in Florida.
 He published his memoirs in 1984.
-He died on July 24, 1985 at his home in North Miami Beach, Florida.
+He died on July 24, 1985, at his home in North Miami Beach, Florida.

 Political career

-At the height of his career as a labor leader, Gold resided in The Bronx, where he ran unsuccessfully for judge in 1928; he received one of the lowest vote-totals in the history of New York state judicial elections.
-He ran for the New York State Assembly in 1931 and 1936, and for president of the New York City Board of Aldermen in 1933.
-He also ran for justice of the New York Supreme Court in 1932.
-All of his campaigns were on the American Labor Party ticket, and all failed.
+At the height of his career as a labor leader, Gold resided in The Bronx, where he ran unsuccessfully for public office on several occasions.
+He was the Workers Party candidate for Congress in New York's 23rd district in 1928.
+He then ran for New York State Assembly on the Communist Party ticket in 1930, 1931, 1934 and 1936, as well as for justice of the New York Supreme Court in 1932 and president of the New York City Board of Aldermen in 1933.
+His best showing was his 1934 Assembly race, where he earned almost 10% of the vote.